The Future of Web Development: Modern Frameworks You Should Learn in 2025

 4. Remix (React Router) — Server-First UX

 Remix emphasizes progressive enhancement and native web fundamentals.
 It treats the server as a first-class citizen, improving reliability and user experience.
+For deeper understanding of backend connectivity, see how the internet works.

 Its data loading, form handling, and routing models are designed around how browsers actually work.
+Security considerations should also align with OWASP Top 10 security risks.

 • Nested routing and predictable data loading